23 May Styling

 Draping the metallics

-Architecture: Neuer Zollhof Business Center, Duesseldorf _ Frank Gehry Architects
+Architecture: Neuer Zollhof Business Center, Duesseldorf, designed by Frank Gehry Architects

 Fashion: Gaurav Gupta